Customize email in flows

 Enter the name or email address of the shared mailbox, and then select it.

-Select the settings icon in the upper-right corner, and then select Automatic replies.
+Select Settings in the upper-right corner, and then select Automatic replies.

 Configure your automatic reply.